 Hasan ibn Ali is the last and the fifth rightly guided caliph of Islam.
-He was the eldest son of Queen of the Paradise, Fatimah bint Mohammad and door of Faqr, Ali ibn Abi Talib and the grandson of the Holy Prophet sall’Allahu alayhi wa’alihi wasallam.
-The virtues of Hasan ibn Ali are so many that it is hard to confine them in a description.
+He was the eldest son of the Queen of the Paradise, Fatimah bint Mohammad and the door of Faqr, Ali ibn Abi Talib.
+Furthermore, he was the cherished grandson of the Holy Prophet sall’Allahu alayhi wa’alihi wasallam.
+The virtues of Hasan ibn Ali are so abundant that encapsulating them within mere words is an arduous endeavor.

-The Holy Prophet called them both the leaders of youth of the Paradise.
+The Holy Prophet called them both the leaders of the youth of the Paradise.

-That is, they both are physical and spiritual heirs of the Holy Prophet.
-Husayn was bestowed equally from the heritage of Faqr as Hasan was, because Holy Prophet called them both from himself.
-Just as he called Ali ibn Abi Talib and Fatima bint Mohammad from himself.
-There is not a single incident or sentence found in the sacred life of Holy Prophet where he gave preference to one prince over the other.
-Therefore, if umma does an act which our prophet didn’t, then it will be against Sunna and the will of the Holy Prophet.
+In essence, they both are physical and spiritual heirs of the Holy Prophet.
+Husayn was bestowed equally the heritage of Faqr just as Hasan was, as the Holy Prophet called them both from within his own being.
+Similar to the manner in which he called Ali ibn Abi Talib and Fatima bint Mohammad forth from his own self.
+Throughout the revered life of the Holy Prophet, there exists no instance or utterance that shows a preference for one over the other among these two noble men.
+Consequently, any action of ummah that diverges from the practices of our Prophet stands in contrast to both the Sunna and the desires of the Holy Prophet.

 According to a tradition once Hasan and Husayn wrote on a wooden board and came to Ali ibn Abi Talib razi Allah anhu.
 They asked him to decide who wrote better.
 The gate of knowledge who settled big decisions was perplexed that admiring the writing of one will discourage the other.
 Therefore, he said that he will not be able to decide, and it would be better if they took it to their mother.
 They then went to Fatima bint Mohammad so she could decide whose writing was better.
 She also became answerless and said their grandfather could make a better decision.
 Now both princes came to their grandfather and requested to make the decision.